YousraSoomro124/Superstore-Profitability-Analysis/README.md

 **Sales vs. Profit (The Big Picture)**
 ![Sales vs Profit Trend](Superstore-Profitability-Analysis-Project/graphs/Negative_Profit_Trend_2014-2017.png)
+> Looking at the overall trajectory from 2014 to 2017, there is a clear and healthy growth in our Sales volume.
+However, the real story lies in the Profit line, which isn't quite keeping pace.
+Especially in 2017, we see a significant "divergence"—Sales reached an all-time high, but Profit didn't follow that same upward curve.
+This is a red flag.
+It tells us that while our market reach is expanding, our operational efficiency is leaking.
+We are working harder to sell more, but the bottom line isn't reflecting that effort.

 **Sales vs. Profit Margin (The Efficiency)**
 ![Sales vs Profit Margin Trend](Superstore-Profitability-Analysis-Project/graphs/Overall_Profit_VS_ProfitMargin_trend_yearly.png)
 > **Insight:** While the total Sales volume shows a healthy upward trend, the **Profit Margin** is decreasing in specific months.
 This indicates that we are selling more but earning less per unit, likely due to high operational costs or aggressive discounting.